ghaerr/fm/README.md

-As such, the `ncurses` library dependency is removed, as all terminal sequences are output using ANSI x3.64 standard, including color output sequences as well as arrow key and mouse wheel input.
+As such, the `ncurses` library dependency is removed, as all terminal sequences are output using ANSI x3.64 standard, including color output sequences as well as arrow key and mouse wheel input parsing, using a small set of included routines.

 This is a work in progress.